-Students who select teaching nursing as their area of role concentration will be provided the opportunity of practicum experiences utilizing the theoretical base of the teaching-learning process from a nursing theoretical perspective.
+Students who select teaching nursing as their area of clinical nurse specialist concentration will be provided the opportunity of practicum experiences utilizing the theoretical base of the teaching-learning process from a nursing theoretical perspective.

-Students who select administering nursing services as their area of role concentration will be provided the opportunity to learn the theoretical base of the administrative process from a nursing theoretical perspective.
+Students who select administering nursing services as their area of clinical nurse specialist concentration will be provided the opportunity to learn the theoretical base of the administrative process from a nursing theoretical perspective.
 Practicum experiences for these students will be situated in various health care settings.